Same-sex marriage in Nepal: Constitutional wording

+Live-in relationships

+Live-in relationships (सहवास सम्बन्ध, sahavās sambandha, /ne/) are not unlawful in Nepal; however, they do not confer the same legal rights and benefits as marriage.
+There are no statutory protections for cohabitating same-sex couples under Nepali civil law.
+In 2012, the Nepali Supreme Court recognized the relationship of a lesbian couple in Rajani Shahi v.
+National Women's Commission.
+The court allowed Rajani Shahi to live with her partner Prem Kumari Nepali rather than with her husband.
+Shahi had filed for divorce after coming out as lesbian, but her husband later abducted her and forced her to live with him.
+The verdict stated:

+Individuals can decide as to choosing their ways of living either separately or in partnership together with homosexuals or heterosexuals – with or without solemnizing marriage.
+Although in the prevailing laws and tradition "marriage" denotes legal bond between heterosexuals (male and female), the legal provisions on the homosexual relations are either inadequate or mute [sic] by now.

 Court cases

-Sunil Babu Pant and Others v.
-Nepal Government
+2008 Supreme Court ruling in Sunil Babu Pant

-On November 17, 2008, the Nepali Supreme Court ruled in favor of laws to guarantee full rights to LGBT people and define gender minorities as "natural persons" under the law, including the right to marry.
+On November 17, 2008, the Supreme Court ruled in favor of laws guaranteeing equal rights to LGBT people and defining sexual minorities as "natural persons" under the law in Sunil Babu Pant v.
+Nepal Government.
 "This is a landmark decision for sexual minorities and we welcome it," said Sunil Babu Pant, Nepal's first publicly gay lawmaker and a leading gay rights activist in South Asia.
 The court asked the government to form a committee to study same-sex partnership laws in other countries and mandated that the new law not discriminate against sexual minorities, including transgender people.

-Reaction and aftermath

-On March 22, 2009, Pant said in an interview with the Indo-Asian News Service that "Though the court has approved of same-sex marriage, the government is yet to enact a law," signaling that while a same-sex marriage bill has been ordered by the Supreme Court, it has yet to be drafted or voted on, much less legislated.
-In June 2009, Pant said the process has just started: "Nepal is going through transition and everything seems to move slowly.
+On March 22, 2009, Pant said in an interview with the Indo-Asian News Service that "Though the court has approved of same-sex marriage, the government is yet to enact a law," signalling that while a same-sex marriage bill had been ordered by the Supreme Court, it had yet to be drafted or voted on, much less legislated.
+In June 2009, Pant said the process had just started: "Nepal is going through transition and everything seems to move slowly.
 The seven-member committee has formed and just started working to study same-sex marriage bills in other countries.
 Hopefully they will draft the suggestion to make same-sex marriage law soon and give it to the government to approve."